It’s that time of year!

 As a newlywed, Nolan and I fell into this same typical quandary.
 We wanted both of our families to be happy and we spent all of Thanksgiving and the weeks leading up to Christmas madly darting back and forth.
 There was more than one occasion that we practically traversed our entire state twice in one day trying to balance their expectations.
 The result- we spent more time in the car than with our families, didn’t enjoy the food or the fellowship, and our families were still upset because we were constantly rushing in late, leaving early, or couldn’t fully give them our attention because we were exhausted!
 We knew something had to give.

 As much as you wish you could both be at everything, it just may not be possible, which means you have to deal with some potentially uncomfortable family conversations.
-If this sounds like you this season, here are some tips for navigating the testy holiday waters with grace and kindness.
+If this sounds like you this season, here are some tips for navigating holidays with grace and kindness.

 MANAGE YOUR OWN EXPECTATIONS